 I think one of the biggest misconceptions about eating a healthy (and gluten-free) diet is that it’s full of boring, unfulfilling and tasteless meals.
 But it’s always been a passion of mine to get creative with recipes and make healthful eating fun.
 That’s how you keep healthy living going for the long haul.

-One of my favorite dishes to experiment with is salad because it’s the best way to get a nutrient-dense and energy-boosting meal into your day.
+One of my favorite dishes to experiment with is salad because it’s the best way to get a nutrient-dense and energy-boosting meal into your day, without tons of calories.
 But the key to preparing a salad is making sure it’s going to be satisfying and filling.
-You do that by layering a variety of ingredients, and making sure to get some healthy fats, complex carbohydrates and protein in there too.
+You do that by layering a variety of ingredients, and making sure to get some healthy fats, complex carbohydrates and quality protein in there, too.

-That’s exactly what I did with this cobb salad recipe.
-Unlike your traditional cobb salad that includes pork bacon and unhealthy salad dressing, my recipe calls for beef bacon and a homemade salad dressing that will you blow you away.
-Like my kale caesar salad and watermelon feta salad, this gluten-free and healthy cobb salad recipe will keep you feeling full and energized, and you’ll enjoy every bite too.
+That’s exactly what I did with this Cobb salad recipe.
+Unlike your traditional Cobb salad that includes pork bacon and unhealthy salad dressing, my recipe calls for beef bacon and a homemade salad dressing that will you blow you away.
+Like my kale caesar salad and watermelon feta salad, this gluten-free and healthy Cobb salad recipe will keep you feeling full and energized, and you’ll enjoy every bite.

 Here’s the thing about Cobb salads — they aren’t all created equal.
 Some recipes call for pork bacon, blue cheese and dressings that are made with mayonnaise, poor-quality oils and too much salt.
 In these cases, a Cobb salad isn’t your most healthful option.
 But there are ways to make Cobb salads nutrient-dense and figure-friendly.